Review these questions and answers if you’re seeking information about the Student Success Fund.

 • Unexpected and urgent medical expenses including emergency tooth extraction, replacing broken glasses, emergency room visit, and ambulance services.

-• Unexpected and urgent trip home due to the death or critical illness of an immediate family member (defined parent, stepparent, grandparent, step-grandparent, sibling, stepsibling, spouse, or child).
+• Unexpected and urgent trip home due to the death or critical illness of an immediate family member (defined parent, guardian, stepparent, grandparent, step-grandparent, sibling, stepsibling, spouse, or child).

 If I am an international student who does not receive aid but comes from a limited-income background, can I apply?